 This impressive chicken grain-free recipe is also free of wheat, soy, and gluten, making this food perfect for dogs with digestive issues.
 Every single batch of food is individually tested for safety and quality.

-I like this brand as they also have a specific large breed option recommended for puppies and adult German Shepherds.
-You can check out my article, Do German Shepherds Need Large Breed Food? for more information on this.
+I like this brand as it has a specific large breed option recommended for puppies and adult German Shepherds.

 Here are some of the benefits of Merrick Large Breed Grain-Free Dry Dog Food: